 These mysteries have a clever twist ― you have to be a super sleuth, tapping into your math wisdom and critical thinking skills to solve them.
 Each story, presented in both English and Spanish, takes just one minute to read and challenges your knowledge in a variety of math disciplines.
 These brainteasers keep you engaged and eager to learn more.

-In 2003, two giant pandas gave birth to Hua Mei at the San Diego Zoo.
+Meet Hua Mei, a baby panda born at the San Diego Zoo.
 Hua Mei’s growth is chronicled using basic addition and subtraction while life with her parents at the zoo is presented on opposing pages.
 Clear photographs and straightforward text provide a fascinating portrait of these engaging animals while introducing math functions.

 Paul Erdos grew up in Hungary and was always an unusual child.
 He enjoyed numbers, was inept at everyday activities (like tying his shoes), and hated rules but grew up to be a famous mathematician.
 Witty illustrations and a fluid narrative (which imbeds mathematical language), and fascinating author and illustrator notes introduce this mathematically gifted man.